iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 ### Random Network Distillation

-We now move onto our baselines.
+We now move onto our curiosity-driven exploration baselines.
 The first baseline that we will briefly discuss is RND <d-cite key="burda2018exploration"></d-cite>.
 RND works by having two neural networks.
-One is the predictor network and the other is the random network.
-The random network is randomly initialised and its parameters stay fixed during training.
+One is the predictor network and the other is the target network.
+The target network is randomly initialised and its parameters stay fixed during training.
 Given a state, $$s_t$$, it then outputs the feature representation of that state $$f_t$$.
 The predictor network then tries to predict to $$f_t$$ given $s_t$$ as well.
 The error in this prediction is then the intrinsic reward, $$r_i$$, given to the agent and it is given by the following formula,

 $$
 r_i=\|\hat{f}_t - f_t\|_2^2.
 $$
 where $$ \hat{f}_t$$ is the output of the predictor network.
 The formula above also serves as the loss function of the predictor network.
 As the agent explores more the predictor network will get better and the intrinsic rewards will decrease.
-The key idea in RND is that the predictor network is trying to predict the output of a network that is deterministic.
+The key idea in RND is that the predictor network is trying to predict the output of a network that is deterministic, the target network.
 The figure below illustrates the process of RND.

 {% include figure.html path="assets/img/2024-05-07-exploring-meta-learned-curiosity-algorithms/RND.png" class="img-fluid" %}
 <div class="caption">